skingan/HomolContigsByAnnotation/README.md

 A non-redundant list of contigB IDs is a reasonable starting list of contigs that should be flagged as allelic (haplotype) variants.
 Simply substracting their total length from the genome assembly length may result in a more accurate estimate of genome size.

-This approach has been fruitful for PacBio assemblies with contig N50 stats on the order of > 1Mbp.
-I cannot vouch for its effectiveness on more fragmented NGS-bases assemblies.
+_NOTE: This approach has been fruitful for PacBio assemblies with contig N50 stats on the order of > 1Mbp.
+I cannot vouch for its effectiveness on more fragmented NGS-bases assemblies._